Sipsey Wilderness Journal

 Another 30 minutes of hiking and we arrived back at the parking lot, a very welcome sight for very tired bodies.
 We stopped at the Haleyville McDonald’s for a delicious Filet-O-Fish meal…large size, of course.

-Be the first to comment on "Sipsey Wilderness Journal"
+1 Comment on "Sipsey Wilderness Journal"

 Leave a comment